Maa Vintha Gaadha Vinuma

 Maa Vintha Gaadha Vinuma is a 2020 Indian Telugu-language romantic drama film directed by Aditya Mandala from a screenplay written by Siddhu Jonnalagadda.
 The film stars Jonnalagadda and Seerat Kapoor while Tanikella Bharani, Shishir Sharma, and Kamal Kamaraju play supporting roles with the music composed by Sricharan Pakala–Rohit–Joy.
 The film premiered on Aha on 13 November 2020.

 Plot

 All hell breaks loose when a marriage video of Siddhu and Vineetha goes viral on social media.
-With chaos and embarrassment in both the families, the couple must sort out all the unpleasant reverberations.
+With chaos and embarrassment in both the families, the couple must sort out all the unpleasant consequences.

 Production

 After working in Krishna and His Leela, Siddhu Jonnalagadda and Seerat Kapoor were cast in this film.
 Kapoor's plays the main character in the film, which is about a couple who attempts to convince their parents to accept their relationship.
 The post-production of the film was finished in September 2020.